untitledbot/untitled-bot/README.md

 * Custom permission nodes for users, roles, and the entire guild (adapted from the Unix permission system).
 * Level/rank module.
 * Per guild permissions.
+* Message sender (send messages to a user when they join the server).
 ---
 ### Upcoming features
 * Plugin support